IdokoChidimma/Crop-And-Soil-Fertility-Analysis/README.md

 ![Crop and Soil](https://github.com/user-attachments/assets/8dd51498-a2ab-48af-810b-312bd931bc4d)

 ## INTRODUCTION
   In today's agricultural practice, choosing the right crop for the right soil is critical for soil fertilty and crop production.
 As global food demand rises and soil degradation becomes more widespread and farmers face increasing pressure to optimize yield, reduce waste, resources and practice sustainability while navigating unpredictable climate conditions.
-This project addresses these challenges by presenting a crop recommendation system built on real-world soil and crop data which aids farmers select the best crops to grow based on the specific properties of their soil.
+This project addresses these challenges by presenting a crop recommendation system built on real world soil and crop data which aids farmers select the best crops to grow based on the specific properties of their soil.

 ## OBJECTIVE
 The primarly objective of this crop recommendation system is to provide accurate and relevant crop recommendation to farmers based on their soil characteristics and external environmental factors.
 This includes appropriate crops, advising on excessive fertilizer use, and providing irrigation methods to maximize productivity and enhance sustainability.